Important Information About the Public Notice Enclosed

 Even though test results for this quarter were below the maximum contaminant level for Trihalomethanes (TTHMs), the overall running average was above the .080 level because of higher results earlier in the year.

 TTHM levels are reported on a Running Annual Average, meaning a high result from a previous quarter will impact the average, possibly causing a violation, even if the most recent test results are below the MCL.
+The RLAA for Steelton has decreased over the last four quarters, but is still above the MCL at Site 700.

 Below is a table outlining the previous four quarters of results for Trihalomethanes.
 As you will see the current quarter is below maximum levels, but previous quarters have kept the Running Annual Average above the MCL.